devshah96/Data-Science-Learning-Materials/README.md

 # Data-Science-Learning-Materials
-All books and pdfs related to Data Science and Machine Learnign
+All books and pdfs related to Data Science and Machine Learning